yatilabs/laravel-api-access/README.md

 # Laravel API Access Package

-A comprehensive Laravel package for managing API keys with domain restrictions, secret authentication, rate limiting, and a beautiful management interface.
+A comprehensive Laravel package for managing API keys with domain restrictions, secret authentication, and a beautiful management interface.

 ## ✨ Features